-The TRIO Student Support Services (SSS) Summer Program offers first-year students the opportunity to engage in a series of academic, personal, and cultural workshops, as well as social activities that facilitate their successful transition into the college environment.
+The TRIO Student Support Services (SSS) Summer Program offers first-year students the opportunity to engage in a week-long series of academic, personal, and cultural workshops, as well as social activities that facilitate a successful transition into college.
 Acceptance into the TRIO Summer Program depends on space availability, student eligibility, and summer program participation.

-TRIO SSS provides leadership development opportunities through positions, such as Peer-Leader, Orientation Coordinator, Mentor, Academic Assistant, and Student Worker.
-These experiences enable students to develop decision-making skills, confidence, and professional skills.
+TRIO SSS provides leadership development opportunities through positions, such as Peer-Leader, Orientation Coordinator, Mentor, and Student Worker.
+These experiences enable scholars to develop decision-making skills, confidence, and professional skills.

-- Academic workshops that focus on academic success on topics as time management, study skills, financial aid guidance, scholarship search, college writing, and exam preparation
+- Workshops that focus on academic success, such topics as time management, study skills, financial aid guidance, scholarship search, college writing, and exam preparation

 - Career development workshops about resume writing, interviewing, graduate school applications, and financial literacy